Behavior-Semantic Scenery Description (BSSD) of Road Networks for Automated Driving: CONCLUSION AND OUTLOOK

 In this work, we introduced a generic concept for a Behavior-Semantic Scenery Description (BSSD) for automated driving.
 By applying an instance of this concept to real word examples, we demonstrated that it is applicable to real world sceneries.
 So far, there was no approach in scientific publications that holistically assigned the behavioral demand of an automated vehicle to the scenery.

 This representation of the behavioral demand is a highly important information that current scenery descriptions and representations where lacking to provide.
-With our approach, we explicitly provide the information that is relevant to the driving task of an automated vehicle.
+With our approach, we explicitly provide the scenery-based information that is relevant to the driving task of automated vehicles.
 This includes all relevant relations between different sections of the road network.
-As a result, the BSSD represents what behavioral constraints need to be fulfilled and where within a present scenery this needs to be accomplished.
+As a result, the BSSD represents what local behavioral constraints need to be fulfilled and where within a present scenery this needs to be accomplished.

 The BSSD is structured in an abstract and unified way, such that we see the possibility that the description will be applicable to any traffic area relevant for the operation of automated vehicles.
 This universality needs to be researched and confirmed in future investigations.